mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon restores an _install directory_ from public storage.
+In this step, Halcyon restores the tutorial app’s _install directory_ from public storage.
 The correct archive to restore is determined by calculating a _source hash_ of the source directory.

 Your app is now ready to run: